instagibbs/bolts/XX-eltoo-onchain.md

 ## Requirements

 A node:
-  - if a *local commitment transaction* has NOT ever contained a `to_local` or HTLC output:
+  - if a *settlement transaction* has NOT ever contained a `to_node` output to itself or HTLC output:
     - MAY simply forget the channel.
   - otherwise:
-    - if the *current commitment transaction* does NOT contain `to_local` or other HTLC outputs:
+    - if the *current settlement transaction* does NOT contain a `to_node` output to itself or other HTLC outputs:
       - MAY simply wait for the remote node to close the channel.
       - until the remote node closes:
         - MUST NOT forget the channel.
     - otherwise:
-      - if it has received a valid `closing_signed` message that includes a sufficient fee:
+      - if it has received a valid `closing_signed_eltoo` message that includes a sufficient fee:
         - SHOULD use this fee to perform a *mutual close*.
       - otherwise:
       	- if the node knows or assumes its channel state is outdated:
-      	  - MUST NOT broadcast its *last commitment transaction*.
+      	  - SHOULD NOT broadcast its *last update transaction*.
+(FIXME might be fine?)
         - otherwise:
-          - MUST broadcast the *last commitment transaction*, for which it has a signature, to perform a *unilateral close*.
+          - MUST broadcast the *last update transaction*, for which it has a signature as well as the signature and data for the settlement transaction, to perform a *unilateral close*.
-          - MUST spend any `to_local_anchor` output, providing sufficient fees as incentive to include the commitment transaction in a block.
-          Special care must be taken when spending to a third-party, because this re-introduces the vulnerability that was addressed by adding the CSV delay to the non-anchor outputs.
+            - MUST attach additional inputs in order to induce inclusion in a block in a timely manner to enforce final state
+            - MAY attach additional outputs to use for CPFP
             - SHOULD use [replace-by-fee](https://github.com/bitcoin/bips/blob/master/bip-0125.mediawiki) or other mechanism on the spending transaction if it proves insufficient for timely inclusion in a block.
+          - After `shared_delay` timeout, if the update transaction output isn't otherwise resolved, MUST broadcast the associated *settlement transaction*.
+            - MAY attach additional inputs in order to induce inclusion in a block in a timely manner to enforce final state
+              - FIXME This requires ANYPREVOUT to ommit the value in its commitment like ANYPREVOUTANYSCRIPT.
+            - MAY spend settlement transaction outputs it controls to use for CPFP
+              - FIXME Requires package relay

 ## Rationale

-Since `dust_limit_satoshis` is supposed to prevent creation of uneconomic outputs (which would otherwise remain forever, unspent on the blockchain), all commitment transaction outputs MUST be spent.

 In the early stages of a channel, it's common for one side to have little or no funds in the channel; in this case, having nothing at stake, a node